JohnSilentHill/fakeshot_roulette/README.md

 ------

-*Disclaimer: I do not claim to have invented this as all credit goes to Mike Klubnika for his original work. <br/>* *You can view his other projects on his website at [https://mikeklubnika.com/](https://mikeklubnika.com/)*
+*Disclaimer: I have not invented the original game nor do I claim ownership of any copyright associated.
+All credit goes to Mike Klubnika for his original work. <br/>*
+*You can view his other projects on his website at [https://mikeklubnika.com/](https://mikeklubnika.com/)*

 ------